-Each school has the standard Board of Governors as well as the GDST Trustees, which is legally responsible for how our schools operate.
+Each school has the standard Board of Governors as well as the GDST Trustees, overseeing how our schools operate.

-This includes essential considerations like financial accountability, leadership, innovation and the safety and welfare of pupils.
+This includes essential considerations like financial accountability, legality, leadership, innovation and the safety and welfare of pupils.

 Juliet was educated at both Sutton and Wimbledon High Schools.
 Following a law degree at Leicester University she qualified as a solicitor.